saimerit/Campus-Course-Records-Manager/USAGE.md

 1\.
 Enroll Student in Course
 2\.
 Unenroll Student from Course
 3\.
 Record Student's Grade
 4\.
+View All Enrollments by Student
+5\.
 Back to Main Menu

-* **Enroll a student in a course**: You will be asked for the student's ID and the course code.
-The system will check for prerequisites and credit limits before enrolling.
+* **Enroll a student in a course**: You will be asked for the student's registration number and the course code.
-* **Unenroll a student from a course**: Enter the student's ID and the course code to remove them from a course.
+* **Unenroll a student from a course**: Enter the student's registration number and the course code to remove them.
-* **Record a student's grade**: Enter the course code and then enter the grade for each enrolled student (e.g., A, B, C, D, F).
+* **Record a student's grade**: Enter a course code, and then enter a grade for each enrolled student (S, A, B, C, D, E, or F).
+* **View All Enrollments by Student**: Iterates through all students and displays their currently enrolled courses.

 ## **6\.
 File Operations**